ESeufert/PHPBayesClassify/README.md

 Version 0.01.
 See software licensing details below.

 PHPBayesClassify is a simple text classifier built in PHP.
+Requires MySQL.

 This is provided AS IS and may not work as intended.
 No responsibility over accuracy of output is assumed by the author.